mirlandaqa/phptravels/README.md

 # PHP travels (Automation project)
-This is a test automation project using the Cypress framework.
+This is a WEB test automation project using the Cypress framework.

 ## Development
 To start the development, it should to clone this project on Github for a local directory in computer.